bravecollective/neucore-mumble-plugin/README.md

 The Mumble display name is set to the name of the EVE character, optionally followed by one or more tags.

 The tags are added according to the configuration of the service plugin.
-Only the first one from the list is used, with two exceptions:
+Only the first tag from each group is used.

-- CEO: This tag is added additionally.
+The "groupsToTags" configuration is one group, the main tag, it is always added last.
+The optional "additionalTagGroups" configuration defines additional groups, they are added after the character name in the order they are defined there.
+See plugin.yml for an example.

-- Pronouns: If the assigned tag matches a predefined list (He/Her, She/Her, She/She, etc.), it will also be added additionally.
+If there is no main tag for a character, the corporation ticker is used instead.

 ## Requirements